 Coyote Drive-In

 Drive-in movies are no longer a thing of the past.
-Expose your teens to the “old school style” of watching a movie at the Coyote Drive-in.
+Show your teens the “old school style” of watching a movie at the Coyote Drive-in.
 The novelty of the drive-in is just plain fun!

 Coyote Drive In

-Introduce your teen to an art form they may have never considered at Sinaca Studios.
-This funky-cool glass blowing studio offers many youth programs including walk-up workshops and Connect2Glass classes where teens will get personal experience helping make a piece of glass art (prices start at $40).
+Introduce your teen to an art form they may have never considered at SiNaCa Studios.
+This funky glass blowing studio offers youth programs including walk-up workshops and Connect2Glass classes where teens will get personal experience helping make a piece of glass art (prices start at $40).

 Sinaca Studios